 Contrary to popular belief – Science doesn’t have to be the convoluted, tortuous, esoteric affair that so many of us feel it to be.
 Rather, the Scientific Method is an intrinsically simple thing that all of us use, every day of our lives.
 It is a methodical and systematic approach to the natural world, and its inherent, natural laws.

-I present here (accessible from the menu button “MENU”, at top left of page), a small collection of my essays on various science topics – each, with an easy-going, fun and unique way of presenting the topic.
-I hope that they are – at least, the short, digestible, light-hearted ‘lessons‘, that a friend refers to them, as.
+I present here, a small collection of my essays (accessible from the ‘MENU’ button at the top of the page) on various, current science topics – each, with an easy-going, unique and fun style of presentation.
+I hope that they are, at least, the short, digestible, light-hearted ‘lessons‘ that a friend has called them.

-Dale Alan Bryant, is a writer of science essays in many areas of science, specializing in Observational Astronomy, Astrobiology, Paleoanthropology, Human Origins, and more, and is currently working on his book of General Science Essays for the General Reader, emphasizing clarity, of otherwise, sometimes difficult scientific topics and ideas.
-His easy-going, clear, and oftentimes, humorous approach makes these topics, palatable and approachable – but best of all, understandable – even fun!
+Dale Alan Bryant is a writer of general science essays, specializing in Observational Astronomy, Astrobiology, Paleo-anthropology, Human Origins, as well as other, rapidly growing fields, and is currently working on his book of General Science Essays for the General Reader, emphasizing clarity of, otherwise, sometimes difficult scientific topics and ideas.
+His easy-going, clear, oftentimes humorous manner makes these topics approachable and even palatable, but best of all *understandable* – and, even fun!

-He’s also a veteran observational astronomer and certificated astrobiologist, currently involved with the SETI (Search for Extraterrestrial Intelligence) Institute, the Breakthrough Initiative Project, Planet Hunters.org, and the Kepler Space Telescope (Kepler Orbiting Observatory) Exoplanet Databases.
+He is also a veteran observational astronomer, with a certificate in astrobiology, currently involved with the SETI (Search for Extraterrestrial Intelligence) Institute, the Breakthrough Initiative Project, Planet Hunters.org, and the Kepler Space Telescope (Kepler Orbiting Observatory) exo-planet databases.